naveensilver/Ansible/README.md

 6. Efficient: No extra software on your server means more resources for your applications.

 7. Secure: Ansible uses SSH connection which is secure and encrypted.

+8. Configuration Management: used to automate configuration managemet tasks such as provisionig, application deployment and infastructure management.

+9. Scalability: Ansible can manage a large number of systems simultaneously, making it ideal for large-scale deployments.

+10. Open-source: Free to use and has large community contributors who regularly contribute to its development.

+11. Integrate with other tools: Ansible can be integrated with other tools such as Docker, Kubernetes and AWS, which makes it varsatile and easy to use in a variety of environments.

 ### Push vs Pull Based Architecture